ADAPT: An Autonomous Forklift for Construction Site Operation: Perception

-With iSAM2 updates of pallet detections and localization information are optimized incrementally, in contrast to repeatedly resolving the entire optimization.
-To do so, iSAM2 maintains a dynamic Bayesian tree structure to track variable interdependencies in addition to the factor graph.
-This approach ensures that updates to the factor graph are confined to regions where interdependency changes occur.
-To facilitate real-time operation, our iSAM2-based optimization approach for joint pallet and vehicle pose mapping \begin{compactitem} \item linearizes the problem around an initial guess, \item reinitializes (recomputes the linearization) when a variable changes significantly, \item exploits the sparsity of the optimization problem, since each factor connects only a small subset of variables, leading to a sparse Jacobian matrix. \end{compactitem} Beyond iSAM2 the approach additionally \begin{compactitem} \item simplifies (marginalizes the optimization problem) by pruning redundant vehicle and pallet poses to facilitate long-term operation, \item performs pose pruning and culling for measurements older than a certain time (currently set to 5 seconds) to keep the measurement history maintainable. \end{compactitem} This approach can efficiently integrate information from odometry sensors, GNSS, and detections over time to yield, given all sensor information, the most probable result for the unknowns (the maximum a posteriori estimate).
+This approach can efficiently integrate information from odometry sensors, GNSS, and detections over time to yield, given all sensor information, the most probable result for the unknowns (the maximum a posteriori estimate).
 The pallet mapping is tightly integrated into our optimization framework.
 For pallet tracking, we use a Mahalanobis distance-based~\cite{ReprintMahalanobisPC2018} approach to ensure a robust association of detections between consecutive measurements.
 The Mahalanobis distance metric allows for dynamic association by accounting for sensor pose uncertainty, as well as uncertainty in pallet pose estimation.
 Additionally, pallets are dynamically managed within the forklift's view frustum by pallet bookkeeping that goes beyond pure variable marginalization (pruning).
 It manages the tracking of new never-before-seen pallets, associates new detections with old ones, and deletes pallets if they should be in sensor view but cannot be detected for a while.
 This approach aligns with the concept of object permanence, where pallets are presumed to remain at a designated location even when they are not directly visible.